aitschti/plugin.video.sc19/README.md

 # plugin.video.sc19

 A kodi plugin for streaming cams from stripchat.com.
-Works with all kodi Matrix releases (kodi version 19 upwards).
+Works with all kodi Matrix/Nexus releases (kodi version 19 and 20).

 Tested on Android (Fire TV) and Windows, should work fine with other Linux systems.
 Not available in a kodi repository, so use "Install from ZIP" in kodi and point to the zip file to install.